JakeHub852/bootdev-progress/README.md

 ## 🗓️ Learning Log

-Progress is tracked in the `daily-log.md` file (or in daily commits).
+Progress is tracked in the `progress-log.md` file.
 Each entry includes what I studied, what I found difficult, and what I want to review.

 ---